Suggestion: Watch the 10 minutes video tutorial before reading this article

 3. Order product samples

-Assuming the supplier don’t backtrack on their pricing, order terms or compliance capabilities, you should go ahead and place your sample order as soon as possible.
+Assuming the suppliers don’t backtrack on their pricing, order terms or compliance capabilities, you should go ahead and place your sample order as soon as possible.
 That way you keep the supplier engaged, which tends to result in faster lead times.

 How much does it cost to attend the Canton Fair?